 Jin Hee also supervises the Justice in Public Safety Project, which aims to address entrenched racial biases within law enforcement and to reimagine public safety that protects and invests in Black communities and breaks the pernicious and false stereotypes associating Blackness with violence and criminality.
 For over a decade, Jin Hee was the lead plaintiffs’ attorney in Davis, et al. v.
-City of New York and New York City Housing Authority, a federal class action lawsuit that is part of the court-ordered monitoring of the New York City Police Department (NYPD) and seeks systemic reform of the NYPD’s discriminatory trespass enforcement practices against Black and Latino public housing residents and guests.
+City of New York and New York City Housing Authority, a federal class action lawsuit that is part of the court-ordered monitoring of the New York City Police Department (NYPD) and seeks systemic changes to the NYPD’s discriminatory trespass enforcement practices against Black and Latinx public housing residents and guests.
 See Davis v.
 City of New York, 296 F.R.D.
 158 (S.D.N.Y.
 2013); Davis v.
 City of New York, 959 F. Supp.
 2d 324 (S.D.N.Y.
 2013); Davis v.
 City of New York, 902 F. Supp.
 2d 405 (S.D.N.Y.
 2012); Davis v.
 City of New York, 898 F. Supp.
 2d 600 (S.D.N.Y.
 2012); Davis v.
 City of New York, 812 F. Supp.
 2d 333 (S.D.N.Y.
 2011).

-She is lead counsel in Reams v.
+Jin Hee’s other litigation achievements include Reams v.
 Arkansas, in which the death sentence of a Black man, who was put on death row as a teenager, was successfully vacated after she argued before the Arkansas Supreme Court, raising issues of ineffective assistance of counsel, jury underrepresentation, and jury discrimination.
 2018 Ark.
 324. As lead counsel in Brister v.
-Mississippi, Jin investigated, conceptualized, and litigated the first case in Mississippi—and one of the first cases in the country—in which a mandatory juvenile life without parole sentence was declared unconstitutional pursuant to the landmark United States Supreme Court decision, Miller/Jackson v.
+Mississippi, Jin Hee investigated, conceptualized, and litigated the first case in Mississippi—and one of the first cases in the United States—in which a mandatory juvenile life without parole sentence was declared unconstitutional pursuant to the landmark United States Supreme Court decision, Miller/Jackson v.
 Alabama.
 This case led to the release of the first person in Mississippi who had been previously sentenced to juvenile life without parole.
 Jin Hee also successfully argued before the North Carolina Supreme Court in State v.
 Burke that the retroactive repeal of the North Carlina Racial Justice Act, which allowed statutory claims of racial discrimination in charging, sentencing, and jury selection in capital cases, was unconstitutional.
 374 N.C.
 617 (2020).